5 Jul 2021

 Bellarine Rail Trail (32km)

-Be warned that road bikes won't necessarily work on the trail, though.
+Be warned that road bikes won't necessarily work on the trail.
 Better to take a mountain bike that can withstand the gravel - especially if its been wet.
 Also, 32 kilometres might be long enough to cover your exercise for a year, so consider taking the heritage steam train from Queenscliff back to Drysdale station.

 Trail: Bellarine Rail Trail